East Longmeadow High School

 * * * * *

 The spirit of the 50th Birthday Party celebration lives on.
 The Spartan Walkway, with its commemorative engraved bricks, provides a wonderful way for members of the community to experience a nostalgic look back at those who were a part of the high school's first fifty years and a unique opportunity to be part of its future.
-The second round of engraved bricks was installed in October, 2011.
-The third round will be installed in the spring, 2012.
-For details and an order form, click on http://www.edline.net/pages/East_Longmeadow_High_School, then on "ENGRAVED BRICK for Spartan Walkway Order Form" under "News".
+The second round of engraved bricks was installed in October 2011 and the third round in June 2012.
+To order an engraved brick, click here.

-In addition to our gift of the Spartan Walkway, a substantial amount of money was donated to ELHS to purchase a computer cart consisting of 25-30 laptop computers that will be utilized by classrooms.
+In addition to the gift of the Spartan Walkway, a substantial amount of money was donated to ELHS to purchase a computer cart consisting of 25-30 laptop computers for use by the high school.
+In March 2012, Mrs. Gina Flanagan, ELHS principal, sent Rosemarie Molinari Myers an update: